 Rectal tubes are routinely flushed with 30 ml of saline QID, daily as part of post-surgical care, with no discomfort to the patient.
 The output of the flushes is discarded daily.

 Rectal tubes flushed with Gastrografin: Patients will receive rectal flushes with 30 ml of Gastrografin QID, daily.
 The Gastrografin flushes will replace the standard saline flushes.

+The flushing of rectal tubes with Gastrografin will be documented, detailing participant ID, name, DOB, date, volume of Gastografin, time.

 Measurement of Rectal tube Gastrografin